-12. Dedicated Schools Grants (DSG) 2024/25
+12. Dedicated Schools Grants (DSG) 2025/26

 - 12.1 The Dedicated Schools Grant (DSG) is a ringfenced grant from the Department for Education (DfE) to fund education provision.
-It is made up of four main funding blocks: - Schools Mainstream schools and Academies.
+It is made up of four main funding blocks: - Schools Mainstream schools and Academies. - Early Years Universal and additional entitlement for three and four-year olds; two-year old free entitlement; new Under 2s entitlement; and funding for Maintained Nursery schools. - High Needs Funding for the education of pupils with an identified special educational need and who will often be subject to an Education, Health and Care Plan (EHCP). - Central School Services Funding for centrally (Council) retained services, including school admissions. - 12.2 In November 2024, the Government announced its indicative DSG funding for 2025/26 to support Schools and High Needs.
+An additional £2.3bn of funding has been added nationally to schools and high needs funding in 2025/26, with the split between these two funding Blocks being School funding (£1.3bn) and High Needs (£1bn).
+These increases are inclusive of three specific teachers' pay and pension grants to schools, which for the schools, have been rolled into the schools' national formula funding from 2025/26, whilst for High Needs, these will continue to be allocated via the three separate grants.
+These grants include the Core Schools Budget Grant in support of the 2024 Teachers and support staff pay awards; Teachers Pay Additional Grant supporting the 2023 teacher pay award increase over and above the 2023/24 budget settlement; and Teachers Pensions Employers Contribution Grant to support a 5% increase to the employers' pension contributions from April 2024.
+Schools funding has been increased by an average 2.23% per pupil in 2025/26 including the integPage 167 above grants.

-- Early Years Universal and additional entitlement for three and four-year olds; two-year old free entitlement; new Under 2s entitlement; and funding for Maintained Nursery schools. - High Needs Funding for the education of pupils with an identified special educational need and who will often be subject to an Education, Health and Care Plan (EHCP). - Central School Services Funding for centrally (Council) retained services, including school admissions. - 12.2 In July, (corrected in October 2023), the Government announced the indicative DSG funding for 2024/25 to support Schools and High Needs.
-The schools funding has seen an increase of 1.9% per pupil funding.
-Included in the funding is the integration of the Mainstream Schools Additional Grant (MSAG) awarded to Schools in Autumn 2022. - 12.3 High Needs funding increases have been capped at 5% in 2024/25 compared against the 2023/24 baseline allocations.
-The funding is inclusive of the separate grant given to High Needs in 2023/24 to help meet inflationary pressures. - 12.4 Additional to the formula funding allocations, the Government announced some additional grant funding from September 2023 towards the Teachers Pay award to cover 3% of a 6.5% pay rise.
-This will be integrated into the School and High Needs formula funding from 2025/26. - 12.5 The 2024/25 Dedicated Schools Grant settlement was announced on 19 December 2023.
-The 2024/25 National DSG allocation for Sefton of £288.376m is set out in the table below.
-This includes school Business Rates and pupil growth funding and additional funding for Early Years for the expansion of childcare to include under 2's.
-This figure excludes the separate Teachers Pay Grant awarded from September 2023.
+- 12.3 The High Needs funding increases nationally, have been capped at 10% per head in 2025/26 compared against the 2024/25 baseline allocations.
+Sefton's individual funding increase per head in 2025/26 is 9.16%. - 12.4 Additional to the formula funding allocations, the Government has announced that there will be some additional grant funding for schools towards the increased costs of the changes in Employer National Insurance contributions, which are changing from April 2025.
+More detail as to the value and allocation of this grant is expected in the Spring. - The 2025/26 Dedicated Schools Grant settlement was announced on 17 December 2024.
+The 2025/26 DSG allocation for Sefton of £320.823m is set out in the table below.
+This includes school Business Rates and pupil growth funding; and additional funding for Early Years towards the expansion of childcare by an additional 15 hours provision per week available for working families in 2025/26 across the 2-year-old and under 2's age groups; the figures shown below are also before any deductions made by the DfE from Sefton's High Needs Block, to enable them to make direct payment to academies and local Colleges of FE.

-2024/25 DSG Funding Allocations for Sefton are as follows:
+12.6 2025/26 DSG Funding Allocations for Sefton are as follows:

-DSG Funding Blocks DSG Funding 2024/25 (£m) Increase (£m)
+DSG Funding Blocks DSG Funding 2025/26 (£m) Increase cf last updated 2024/25 DSG figures (Nov 2024) (£m)

-Schools Block (SB) 208.583
+Schools Block (SB) 224.566

-Schools related Pupil Growth 1.401 12.120
+Schools related Pupil Growth 0.850 15.432

 funding allocation

-Early Years Block (EY) 30.195 11.737
+Early Years Block (EY) 41.932 11.801

-High Needs Block (HN) 46.696 2.329
+High Needs Block (HN) 51.925 4.359

-Central Schools Services Block (CSSB) 1.501 0.038
+Central Schools Services Block (CSSB) 1.550 0.030

-Total allocated DSG funding 2024/25 (Per DfE Dec 2023) 288.376 26.224
+Total allocated DSG funding 2025/26 (Per DfE Dec 2024) 320.823 31.622